 When you are not wearing your splint, store it somewhere cool and away from direct sunlight or heat.
 Leaving it on a car dashboard, near a radiator or in a hot room risks distorting the shape.

-If you have any questions about your splint, wearing schedule or how your treatment is progressing, please contact the clinic or raise them at your next appointment.
+If you have any questions about your splint, your wearing schedule or how your treatment is progressing, contact the clinic or raise them at your next appointment.